Bharatkumar0589/Text-Summarization-Project-AWS/README.md

 1. Update config.yaml
 2. Update params.yaml
 3. Update entity
-4. Update the configuration manager in src config
+4. Update the configuration manager in src/config
 5. update the conponents
 6. update the pipeline
 7. update the main.py